 Laura Kaminsky is a composer with “an ear for the new and interesting” (New York Times).
 Recently cited in The Washington Post as “one of the top 35 female composers in classical music,” her scores often address issues such as sustainability, war, and human rights.
 Her music is “full of fire as well as ice, written in an idiom that contrasts dissonance and violence with tonal beauty and meditative reflection.”
 (American Record Guide) Recent collaborations with Mark Campbell and Kimberly Reed since As One (2014): Some Light Emerges (Houston Grand Opera) and Today It Rains (Opera Parallèle/American Opera Projects).
 Also, a new opera with Reed inspired by the Postville, Iowa, immigration raid for a consortium led by Santa Fe and San Francisco Operas.
-Head of composition at Purchase College Conservatory of Music/SUNY, she is composer-in-residence at American Opera Projects.
+She is the head of Composition at Purchase College Conservatory of Music/SUNY.

 Mark Campbell’s work as a librettist is at the forefront of the current contemporary opera scene in this country.
-He has written more than 18 librettos, his best known work being Silent Night, which received the 2012 Pulitzer Prize in Music.
-Other successful operas include Later the Same Evening, Volpone, Bastianello/ Lucrezia, The Manchurian Candidate and The Shining.
+He has written 28 commissioned operas produced by more than 50 companies around the world.
+His best-known work is Silent Night, which received the 2012 Pulitzer Prize in Music.
+Other successful operas include Elizabeth Cree, The Shining, The (R)evolution of Steve Jobs, The Nefarious, Immoral But Highly Profitable Enterprise of Mr. Burke & Mr. Hare, Dinner At Eight, Later the Same Evening, Volpone, The Manchurian Candidate and Bastianello/ Lucrezia.
 Awards include: a Grammy® nomination, the first Kleban Foundation Award, two Richard Rodgers Awards, a Larson Foundation Award, and a NYFA Playwriting Fellowship.
-Premieres in 2017: Dinner at Eight for Minnesota Opera, Some Light Emerges for Houston Grand Opera, The (R)evolution of Steve Jobs for Santa Fe Opera, Elizabeth Cree for Opera Philadelphia, The Nefarious, Immoral but Highly Profitable Enterprise of Mr. Burke & Mr. Hare for Boston Lyric Opera.
+Upcoming premieres include: Edward Tulane for Minnesota Opera; Today It Rains for Opera Parallèle/American Opera Projects and Stonewall for New York City Opera.

 Kimberly Reed designed projections for and wrote As One with co-librettist Mark Campbell,